DataAnalyticsinStudentHands/Syrios_frontend/README.md

 # SYRIOS Frontend

 This is the client-side interface for the Syrios project.
-It is built with Create-React-App, React-Router, React-Bootstrap, and Axios.
-It uses a lightweight [Strapi](https://strapi.io/) based content managment system.
+It is built with Create-React-App.
+It uses a lightweight [Strapi](https://strapi.io/) content managment system.

 A live demo of the development version can be found at: